HoBeZwe/NURBS.jl/docs/src/curves.md

 ---
 ## Evaluate Derivatives of the Curve

-To evaluate derivatives of curves at parametric points the [`curveDerivativesPoints`](@ref curveDerivativesPoints) function is provided.
+To evaluate derivatives of curves at parametric points hand over the latter and the maximum derivative to be evaluated.

 ```@example curves
 evalpoints = collect(0:0.0005:1.0)

-C = curveDerivativesPoints(NNurbs, evalpoints, 2) # 0-th, 1st, and 2nd derivatives
+C = NNurbs(evalpoints, 2) # 0-th, 1st, and 2nd derivatives
 nothing # hide
 ```